DeepBrainChain/DBC-Wiki/docs/en/dbc-cloud-cybercafe/diskless-netboot-server.md

 - The iPXE startup script is stored in the ipxe folder, where mac-000c29c63944.ipxe.cfg is named after the MAC address in all lowercase format without the colon.
 Each booted machine needs to have a corresponding configuration file, which is automatically configured by the console program.
 - The wimboot files are downloaded from https://github.com/ipxe/wimboot/releases.
 - The PE file used to install the Windows system is stored under winpe, which is not needed for the time being and is used for development and testing.
 - netboot is the file used to install ubuntu on the network.
-It can be downloaded from Alibaba Cloud or Tsinghua University.
+It can be downloaded from Alibaba Cloud or Tsinghua University, reference [file download address](http://www.archive.ubuntu.com/ubuntu/dists/bionic-updates/main/installer-amd64/current/images/netboot/netboot.tar.gz).
 If the customer needs the ubuntu system image, he needs to download this file.
 - ubuntu/preseed.cfg is the unattended configuration file used by network installations of ubuntu.

 The content of the ipxe/boot.ipxe file is as follows: